trueos/pcbsd/docs/introduction.rst

 * The options in the :ref:`Advanced Mode` screen of the installer have been streamlined.

+* The ability to create a PersonaCrypt user has been added to the :ref:`Create a User Screen`.

 * IPFW is now the default firewall. :ref:`Firewall Manager` has been redesigned to use IPFW and its UI has been simplified to make it easier to use.

 .. index:: Linux